RetroGhostLabs/RetroGhostLabs/duns-request-retroghostlabs.md

 - Do **not** proceed with Apple Developer Organization enrollment until the D‑U‑N‑S Number is confirmed.
 - Be prepared to answer a verification call or email from D&B to confirm details.
 - Once received, record the 9-digit D‑U‑N‑S Number below.
+- Separate notification will be sent from D&B once the case is resolved.

 ---